digital-value-apps/frontend-challenge/level5/README.md

 # Intro

-Now we can log in and log out, we should allow your users to recover their selection when the come back to the application.
+Now that we can login and logout, we should allow your users to recover their selection when returning to the application.

 # Level 5 - Persist user selection (optional)